Wills Power of Attorney Legal Advice How it Works Pricing

 Safewill Legal

-Witnesses to a Will are required by law, to protect against the scenario where someone fraudulently signs a Will in another person’s name.
+Witnesses to a Will are required by law, to protect against the scenario where someone fraudulently signs a Will in another person's name.
+This law is there to protect your family and other beneficiaries after your death- ensuring that power or assets haven't fallen into the wrong hands through fraud.

 When witnesses sign the Will, they are signing a statement to confirm that the person signing the Will is the same person who is named on the Will.

-Can anyone be a witness?
+Can Anyone be a Witness?

 In New South Wales and Queensland, the witnesses to a Will are required to be an independent adult.